Leo-Dennis/assignments/README.md

 03a_armstrong_number.py : Updated version of 03armstrong_number.py .
 Asks user for a number until a valid number provided.

 04prime_number.py : Takes a number from the user and prints the result to check if it is a prime number.

+05fibonacci_numbers.py :  Creates a list consisting of Fibonacci numbers from 1 to 55 using control flow statements.